Filochet/secbench/doc/installation.md

 ```

 If you plan to use Picoscope oscilloscope, they are some additional setup to be
-performed, as explained in :py:mod:`secbench.picoscope` module documentation.
+performed, as explained in {py:mod}`secbench.picoscope` module documentation.

 ## Developers